Tonikiller10000/ITR8307-TR8_SensorBar/README.md

 # ITR8307-TR8_SensorBar
 ## An 8 sensor sensor bar using ITR8307-TR8 SMD sensors.

-The sensor bar was made with only one PCB layer and was meant to be used in the Linefollower project to detect a black line on the white surface.
+The sensor bar was made with the ITR8307-TR8 smd sensors on only one PCB layer and was meant to be used in the Linefollower project to detect a black line on the white surface.

 <img src="https://github.com/Tonikiller10000/ITR8307-TR8_SensorBar/blob/main/SensorBar_Pictures/bar1.jpg"/>
 <table>